|

 Whale Advisory Listserv

-If you are a member of the shipping industry in California and would like to receive future email updates directly from NOAA on the presence of whales in and around shipping lanes and whale conservation and management issues off the California coast, please sign up or e-mail a request to Sean Hastings.
+In 2012 the west coast sanctuaries and NMFS developed a listserv to enhance communications with the shipping industry.
+This listserv is used to distribute whale advisories, sightings, and notifications of upcoming meetings and events.
+If you are a member of the shipping industry in California and would like to receive future email updates directly from NOAA on whale sightings in and around shipping lanes, or whale conservation and management issues, please sign up or e-mail a request to Sean Herron.

 Shipping Industry Meetings: